 Ryan McClure, in part two of his "Judge Not, That You Be Not Judged" series, reiterates that Christians should not serve on juries because God has not equipped us at this time to look into peoples' hearts and motives.
 The apostle Paul gave us a c. . .

 Jesus lists judgment as the first of the weightier matters in Matthew 23, verse.
 This article explains this term and shows why judgment is a major part of Christianity.

 The subject of judging is a sensitive one in this age.
 Is it proper for Christians to judge matters?
-What does the Bible say on the matter?
+What does the Bible say?

 Ryan McClure, reflecting on his recent experience preparing for a pesky jury summons, reviews the major reasons a Christian should not serve on a jury.
 Our Elder Brother Jesus Christ has counseled us that we should not judge lest we be judged, or that we s. . .